sumpfork/dominiontabs/README.md

 Feel free to comment on boardgamegeek at <https://boardgamegeek.com/thread/926575/web-page-generate-tabbed-dividers> or file issues on github (<https://github.com/sumpfork/dominiontabs/issues>).

 Tests can be run (and their dependencies installed) via `python setup.py test`, which will also happen if/when you push a branch or make a PR.

+## Image Sources

+There is a [directory of source images](source_images/) at the top level of the directory.
+While these are optional, they can be useful reference and/or used for creating new or recreating old tab banners, icons, etc. Many of these were originally scans of the physical game.
+Some of them have a lot of layers and are approaching 1GB in size, so they are hosted via [Git LFS](https://git-lfs.com/).
+As the Github version of that incurs a higher monthly cost, I instead host them on a private LFS server.
+If you would like the images or would like to contribute images let me know and I can make you an account on said server, or you I can copy them for you for easier access.